 The Marigny Opera House a non-denominational, neighborhood church of the arts.
-It is currently zoned as a residence, and hosts private gatherings as well as specially-permitted public events.
+Our mission as a church is to celebrate the arts as a common spiritual bond among all people.
+We offer Sunday Musical Meditations and host weekly 12-step meetings in addition to hosting arts, community and religious events.
 The church is supported by the Marigny Opera House Foundation, a non-profit organization whose mission is to support the work of local performing artists.
-The Marigny Opera House is only occasionally available for a restricted number of weddings.
+The Marigny Opera House is occasionally available for a limited number of wedding ceremonies.

 DAVE HURLBERT, Founder and Executive Director, is a classical pianist and freelance marketing consultant.
 Dave also founded Goat Hall Productions—an opera/musical theater company in San Francisco, California.
 A graduate of the University of North Carolina School of the Arts, Dave was employed as rehearsal and class pianist for Alexandra Danilova, Leon Danelian, Lew Christensen and Patricia Wilde, and held the position as Principle Company Pianist for the San Francisco Ballet.
-Dave’s career in marketing and advertising spans 20 years.
+Dave is Co-Founder and Co-Director of the Marigny Opera House Dance Company.

 SCOTT KING, Founder, is a composer and medical researcher.
 He is currently producing a new musical, “Gayland,” in collaboration with librettist Christopher St. John.
-It will be performed in the New Orleans Fringe Festival this November.
-Scott has sung in operas, and serves on the board of Paul Taylor Dance Company as well as the Marigny Opera House Foundation.
-Scott runs the Hanuman group of medical research companies, which develop devices and technologies for cell therapy, wound healing and treatment of diseases such as diabetes.
-VoxPop Films is making a documentary about Scott’s efforts to develop a cure for diabetes.
-After obtaining degrees from the University of Chicago (SB) and Harvard (MA) he was the first biotechnology investment analyst on Wall Street working for the firm of F. Eberstadt and Company.
+Scott serves on the board of Paul Taylor Dance Company as well as the Marigny Opera House Foundation.
+He runs the Hanuman group of medical research companies, which develop devices and technologies for cell therapy, wound healing and treatment of diseases such as diabetes.
+After obtaining degrees from the University of Chicago (SB) and Harvard (MA), he was the first biotechnology investment analyst on Wall Street working for the firm of F. Eberstadt and Company.
 He is also an Eagle Scout.

-REGINA WILKINS, Development.
+REGINA WILKINS, Chair, Friends of the Marigny Opera House, Box Office Manager.
 Regina founded Friends of the Marigny Opera House in 2012 as a means of support for the Marigny Opera House Foundation’s cultural mission.
 After earning an MFA at Western Michigan University, she began a twelve year corporate career in national sales development, fiscal management and operations.
 For the Marigny Opera House, Regina has managed fundraising events and box office administration, among other important roles.
 In addition, she is an avid photographer and chronicler of New Orleans culture, and is currently renovating a historic home in Tremé.